pytorch/glow/docs/AOT.md

 There are times when it is useful to manually edit [protocol buffers](https://developers.google.com/protocol-buffers) which are used for model formats like ONNX and TensorFlow.
-One such example is when one needs to modify an ONNX model in order to circumvent a limitation of the Glow compiler (for example when an attribute is not relevant but causes importer issues, etc).
+One such example is when one needs to modify an ONNX model in order to circumvent a limitation of the Glow compiler (for example when an attribute is not relevant but causes compiler issues, etc).

-In order modify a protocol buffer one needs:
+In order modify a protocol buffer you need:
-- the proto compiler application **protoc** which can be found [here](https://github.com/protocolbuffers/protobuf/releases)
+- the proto compiler application **protoc** which can be found [here](https://github.com/protocolbuffers/protobuf/releases).
 - the proto definition:
-  - for ONNX format the proto definition **onnx.proto** can be found [here](https://github.com/onnx/onnx/blob/master/onnx/onnx.proto)
+  - for ONNX format the proto definition **onnx.proto** can be found [here](https://github.com/onnx/onnx/blob/master/onnx/onnx.proto).
-  - for TensorFlow format the proto definition **saved_model.proto** can be found [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/protobuf/saved_model.proto)
+  - for TensorFlow format the proto definition **saved_model.proto** can be found [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/protobuf/saved_model.proto).

-When you need to manually edit an ONNX model you will use the commands defined below to:
+When you need to manually edit an ONNX model you will need to:
-- decode the model proto to text format
+- decode the model proto to text format.
-- edit the model in text format
+- edit the model in text format.
-- encode the model back to proto format
+- encode the model back to proto format.

-After you install the **protoc** application and you download the proto definitions you can perform the actions defined below:
+After you install the **protoc** application and you download the proto definitions, you can perform the actions defined below:

 - Decode an ONNX model from proto `model.onnx` to text file `model.onnxtxt`: